Pilgrimage of Grace: Political

 Many people in England disliked the way in which Henry VIII had cast off his wife, Catherine of Aragon.
 Although her successor, Anne Boleyn, had been unpopular as Catherine's replacement as a rumoured Protestant, her execution in 1536 on charges of adultery and treason had done much to undermine the monarchy's prestige and the King's personal reputation.
 Aristocrats objected to the rise of Thomas Cromwell, who was "base born".
 Participants often carried banners bearing the Five Wounds of Christ and openly invoked God’s protection, underlining the rebellion’s religious symbolism and opposition to Protestant reform.

 Religious

 The local church was, for many in the north, the centre of community life.
 Many ordinary peasants were worried that their church plate would be confiscated.
 There were also popular rumours at the time which hinted that baptisms might be taxed.
 The recently released Ten Articles and the new order of prayer issued by the government in 1535 had also made official doctrine more Protestant, which went against the Catholic beliefs of most northerners.
 In The Pilgrimage of Grace Reconsidered, C.S.L.
-Davies argues that the revolt should be understood primarily as a response to religious reforms, rather than merely as an economic or political disturbance.
+Davies argues that the revolt should be understood primarily as a response to religious reforms, rather than as an economic or political disturbance.